 Next, we consider Erdös-Rényi (ER) random graphs with n = 50 nodes.
-Figure 6(a) plots the size of ZFS returned by greedy and LLL solutions as functions of p, where p is the probability of having an edge between any two nodes in the graph.
+Fig. 6(a) plots the size of ZFS returned by greedy and LLL solutions as functions of p, where p is the probability of having an edge between any two nodes in the graph.
 Each point on the plots is an average of 25 randomly generated instances.
-In LLL solution, $\epsilon = 0.005$ and the 2000 iterations are performed in each instance.
-We observe that LLL produces ZFS of smaller size compared to the greedy solution.
-Similarly, in Figure 6(b), the same results are plotted for the Δ -disk proximity graphs with n = 50nodes.
-In such a graph, nodes u and v are adjacent whenever the Euclidean distance between them is at most Δ .
-In our simulation, nodes are randomly placed in a planar region of area 15×15 [unit length]2.
+In the LLL solution, $\epsilon = 0.005$ and the 2000 iterations are performed in each instance.
+We observe that LLL produces ZFS of a smaller size compared to the greedy solution.
+Similarly, in Fig. 6(b), the same results are plotted for the $\Delta$ -disk proximity graphs with n = 50 nodes.
+In such a graph, nodes u and v are adjacent whenever the Euclidean distance between them is at most $\Delta$ .
+In our simulation, nodes are randomly placed in a planar region of area $15 \times 15$ [unit length].
 Again, each point on the plots is an average of 25 randomly generated instances.
 For LLL, we used $\epsilon = 0.008$ and 2000 iterations in each instance.
 Again, the LLL solution outperforms the greedy solution.
-We note that greedy heuristics typically provide ZFS of small sizes.
-However, as illustrated in the plots, LLL based solution can outperform greedy when ε is chosen properly and the algorithm runs for a sufficient number of iterations.
+We note that greedy heuristics typically provide ZFS in small sizes.
+However, as illustrated in the plots, the LLL-based solution can outperform greedy when $\epsilon$ is chosen properly and the algorithm runs for a sufficient number of iterations.

-Fig. 6: Comparison of the greedy and LLL based heuristics for ZFS in (a) ER graphs and (b) Δ -disk graphs.
+Fig. 6.
+Comparison of the greedy and LLL-based heuristics for ZFS in (a) the ER graphs and (b) the $\Delta$ -disk graphs.